At Boughton Leigh Infant School we take safeguarding and the safety of children very seriously.

 out their responsibilities in accordance with the law and acts in the best interests of all children.

-The governor with responsibility for safeguarding is: Helen Miller.
+The governor with responsibility for safeguarding is: Anna Barnes.

 If you have any concerns regarding the safeguarding of a child please contact the designated lead or one of the deputy leads in their absence.
 If the concern is regarding the Headteacher please contact the Matthew Blood- Chair of Governors or the Local Authority Designated Officer (LADO) Celia East on 01926 742372.

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats.
 E.g. international terrorism, far right extremists (among others).

 The Government’s Prevent strategy can be found at the following address: www.homeoffice.gov.uk

 The Police, Local Authorities, and our partner organisations are working together to help strengthen and empower our communities to reject those who want to cause harm.
 We work together and focus on three key themes: